boka808/boka-click-ptp/README.md

 Files
 -----

-* newping.click
+* pingrecv.click

-  * An implementation of a ping responder
+  * The new implementation of an ICMP ping responder

-  * Implementation seems to send response as seen by wireshark on responding machine, but does not currently reach the requesting machine.

-  * Will be revised in the future to a version without debug prints
+  * Uses ARPQuerier to check for the original device's IP address.
+    This replaces the Ethermirror in a previous build.
+    Rather than switching the source and destination addresses in the packet, the ARPQuerier sets the return address for the packet created by ICMPPingResponder.

+  * To run the command properly: click-install pingrecv.click DEV=[eth#] GW=[ipaddr.of.gw.device]

+* newping.click (DEPRECATED)

 * linkhelp.txt